citcheese/ODBParser/README.md

 <table border =0 color=white>
     <tr>
         <td valign="top"><img src="./glassdb.png" width="100" height="100" /></td>
-        <td valign="middle"><h1>ODBgrabber</h1></td>
+        <td valign="middle"><h1>ODBParser</h1></td>
     </tr>
 </table>

 TL;DR
 -------------
-ODBGrabber is a tool to search for open databases that contain information you are interested in exposing.
+ODBParser is a tool to search for open databases that contain information you are interested in exposing.
 Or if you already know IP's you want to connect to, you can specify those.

-<b>ONLY meant to be used to dentify exposed PII and warn server owners of irresponsible database maintenanceaccess databases OR to query databases you have permission to access to'
+<b>ONLY to be used to identify exposed PII and warn server owners of irresponsible database maintenance OR to query databases you have permission to access!

 PLEASE USE RESPONSIBLY</b>